Poraali

 Poraali is a 2011 Indian Tamil-language action thriller film directed by P. Samuthirakani and produced by M. Sasikumar.
 The film stars Sasikumar, Allari Naresh, Swathi Reddy, Nivetha Thomas, Vasundhara Kashyap, Soori and Ganja Karuppu.

 Poraali was released on 1 December 2011, and became a commercial success.
-The film was dubbed in Telugu as Sangharshana (2011) and remade in Kannada by the same dirctor as Yaare Koogadali (2012).
+The film was dubbed in Telugu as Sangharshana (2011) and remade in Kannada by the same director as Yaare Koogadali (2012).

 Plot

 Ilangkumaran "Kumaran" and Nallavan escape from a mental asylum on a rainy night and settle down in Chennai at Pulikutti's house under funny circumstances.
 Kumaran and Nallavan find a job at Indian Oil petrol bunk and their good nature receive good friends, where they soon organise a service.
 Kumaran meets his neighbour Bharathi, who dislikes him first, but falls for his kind-hearted nature.
 Nallavan also meets Tamizhselvi at the petrol bunk and falls in love with her.
 Things change when Pulikutti advertises Kumaran and Nallavan's service in a magazine with their photos.

 It is revealed that Kumaran is actually being hunted by his relatives.
 Kumaran had faced a tough time in his childhood because his relatives were eyeing on his property.
 Kumaran's relatives confined his mother to a room after claiming that she is mentally ill.
 While Kumaran's father marries another woman, Kumaran's grandfather gets poisoned by the relatives and decides to sell a piece of land, but they learn that Kumaran's signature is a mandatory for the deal.
 The relatives soon brands Kumaran as mentally ill and gets him admitted to a mental asylum by bribing the asylum doctors.
 However, Kumaran manages to escape after receiving encouragement from a kind-hearted doctor to start a new life and escape from the asylum with Nallavan, who was also admitted there.

 Kumaran and Nallavan manage to escape from their relatives, where they reveal their past to Bharathi and Tamizhselvi.
 Kumaran's friend Pichai arrives in Chennai and reveals to Kumaran that they can donate the land to the government.
 Kumaran donates the land, which leaves his relatives enraged.
 Kumaran and Nallavan leave the city with Bharathi and Tamizhselvi, but the relatives chase after them.
 With Bharathi's encouragement to fight back, Kumaran and Nallavan fight the relatives and brutally thrash them.
 After thrashing them, Kumaran, Nallavan, Bharathi and Tamizhselvi return to their home and resume their peaceful life.
 Meanwhile, Pulikutty is released from the police station after being arrested for dressing up as a bear and frightening people.
 He is caught by the relatives of Nallavan who have come looking for him after seeing their ad, hinting at a sequel.